geffy/tffm/README.md

 Tested on Python3.5, but should work on Python2.7

-This implementation is quite similar to the one described in Blondel's et al. paper [https://arxiv.org/abs/1607.07195], but was developed independently and prior to the first appearence of the paper.
+This implementation is quite similar to the one described in Blondel's et al. paper [https://arxiv.org/abs/1607.07195], but was developed independently and prior to the first appearance of the paper.

 # Dependencies
 * [scikit-learn](http://scikit-learn.org/stable/)